koajs/jwt/README.md

 Koa middleware that validates JSON Web Tokens and sets `ctx.state.user` (by default) if a valid token is provided.

+If you are using koa v1.x, please use the [master](https://github.com/koajs/jwt) branch and version 1.x of this project on npm.
+If you are using koa v2, use the [koa-v2](https://github.com/koajs/jwt/tree/koa-v2) branch and version 2.x of this project on npm.

 This module lets you authenticate HTTP requests using JSON Web Tokens in your [Koa](http://koajs.com/) (node.js) applications.

 See [this article](http://blog.auth0.com/2014/01/07/angularjs-authentication-with-cookies-vs-token/)
 for a good introduction.

 ## Install